View Rachel King's Obituary on www.boonevilledemocrat.com/ and share memories

 Funeral service is scheduled for 10 a.m.
 Wednesday, Sept.
 11, 2019, at First Assembly of God Church in Booneville with burial at Oak Hill Cemetery in Booneville, under the direction of Roberts Funeral Home.

-Pallbearers will be Levi Green, Jimmy King, Stanley King Sr., Stanley King Jr., Lanney King Sr., Jody King and David Stinnett.
+Pallbearers will be Levi Green, Jimmy King, Stanley King Sr., Stanley King Jr., Lanney King Sr., Jody King, Dillion Spencer and David Stinnett.

 Honorary pallbearers are Tyler King, Stephanie King, Jeniffer King and Sandra King.